- Step by Step Details

 Why The Nails?

 The nails will now give our filler something to grip and bond to.
 This give our repair super strength.
 It's similar to using rebar in concrete.
 Next Step.
 Below, I am using Quick Wood epoxy as my filler on this repair.
 I'm choosing Quick Wood because of the location on the foot.
-I need the strongest material at my disposal on a foot, and that is a Quick wood Epoxy Stick.
-Feet and corners always get Quick Wood, while other areas I may opt for Bondo or Minwax high performance wood filler.
+I need the strongest material at my disposal on a foot, and that is an Epoxy Stick.
+Feet and corners always get Quick Wood, while other areas I may opt for a softer filler.